cooperisthebestduh/notaunblocker/README.md

 # PROXY
 Proxy unblocked by schools.
 This will allow you to bypass all school restrictions.
+This will also allow you to bypass wifi blocks.